Learning objectives

 This connects to the team paradoxes we discussed earlier: foster support ⭤ foster confrontation.
 Psychological safety is what makes it possible to hold this paradox — to support people as human beings while confronting them about their work.

-Cognitive diversity — differences in perspectives, knowledge, heuristics, and interpretive frameworks — is a powerful resource for team problem-solving and innovation.
+Cognitive diversity is a powerful resource for team problem-solving and innovation.

-Research distinguishes between these two forms of diversity because they have different mechanisms:
+Consequently, two forms of diversity can be distinguished as they have different mechanisms:

 - Cognitive diversity directly enriches the team’s information pool and problem-solving capacity.
 When team members bring different mental models (recall Unit 1), the team can see problems from multiple angles — like the blind men who together can describe the whole elephant.